anchore/vunnel/src/vunnel/providers/ubuntu/README.md

   `released` row is not a disposition and is left to the fix-version rule above.
-- an `ignored_patches[]` clearance is applied last of all, because a clearance outranks everything the steps before it put down — including the row read out of the same file a moment earlier.
+- an `ignored_patches[]` clearance is applied last of all, because a clearance outranks every disposition the steps before it put down — including the row read out of the same file a moment earlier.
+It stops at a fix version: a `"0"` row cancels findings from every other source, and writing one over a version already on record trades a real match for silence on the word of a frozen snapshot.
+A VEX clearance does overwrite a version, which is the one place the two clearances deliberately differ — see below.

 Fix dates for a snapshot-sourced version are resolved the same way as any other fix version, through `_resolve_fix_dates` — the USN overlay first, then